End of Financial Year

 End of Financial Year – tasks

-One of the busiest times for any small business is at the financial year-end and ensuring that the accounts are complete.
+One of the busiest times for any small business is at the financial year-end, and it is crucial to plan to ensure the accounts are complete.
+Proactive preparation for the end of the financial year can help business owners navigate deadlines and avoid penalties.
 If you complete the accounts regularly, this will make it easier.

 Below is a checklist including some of the tasks:

-• Ensure that the bank in the accounts balances with the bank statements.
-This is called bank reconciliation. it ensures that all the transactions are posted.
+• Ensure that the bank account balances with the bank statements.
+This is called bank reconciliation.
+It ensures that all the transactions are posted.

 • Stock Take – If you keep stock, completing a stock take will ensure that the stock is present and valued at the correct cost.

-• Prepayments – These can be complicated, but they are about ensuring all income and costs are in the correct financial year.
+• Prepayments – These can be complicated, but they ensure all income and costs are in the correct financial year.
 An example of a prepayment is that insurance is paid in advance for the whole year, but only 6 months relate to the financial year.
 A journal is therefore created between insurance and prepayments.

-• Check Debtors and Creditors are correct. it is a good time to check that there are no bad debts and also check supplier statements to ensure all transactions are included.
-Ensure that all customers are invoices so that the revenue is correct.
+• Check that Debtors and Creditors are correct.
+It is a good time to check that there are no bad debts and also check supplier statements to ensure all transactions are included.
+Ensure that all customers receive invoices so that the revenue is correct.

 • Remove all personal payments from the accounts.
 It is better to have a separate bank account.